nicc777/learning-kubernetes-basics/README.md

 b6acbb212160        postgres            "docker-entrypoint.s…"   8 days ago          Up 2 hours          127.0.0.1:5432->5432/tcp                           coolapp-db
 ```

-For the build to be done, both `coolapp-db` and `jenkins-coolapp-builder` must be running.
+For the build to be done, both `jenkins-coolapp-db` and `jenkins-coolapp-builder` must be running.

 To start either or both of these, run: